VarshneyaB/Tweet-Streaming/README.md

     *   mode - mode in which we wanna save the file
         *   "a" - append mode
         *   "w" - write mode
-    *   sep - separator by which columns have to be seperated
+    *   sep - separator by which columns have to be seperated  (optional)

 ### Example